nth10sd/practical-javascript-fuzzing/demo-notes.md

     * `hg clone https://hg.mozilla.org/mozilla-central/ mozilla-central`
     * Note that the harness might make assumptions for repository being in `~/trees`
     * Then **Mercurial was removed** (via apt-get)
-    * Reason: We should install and update Mercurial using `pip` instead (will be shown during the demo)
+    * Reason: We should install and update Mercurial using pip instead (will be shown during the demo)
   * [Rust](https://rustup.rs/) was installed (`bootstrap.py` requires this)
     * You might need to first `apt-get install curl`
+    * Also run `rustup target add i686-unknown-linux-gnu` to compile 32-bit builds
     * `echo 'source /home/<your username>/.cargo/env' >> ~/.bashrc`
   * Testcase for [bug 1465693](https://bugzilla.mozilla.org/show_bug.cgi?id=1465693) downloaded in advance
     * Demo bug